Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 Use Neem Oil

-Neem oil is a natural insecticide that can be effective against spider mites.
 It works by disrupting their life cycle and preventing them from reproducing.

-You can find neem oil at most garden stores or online.
 Many places sell neem oil ready to use if you don’t want to mix it yourself.
-Just be sure to shake the bottle frequently when using it as it does separate.

 To use, properly mix the neem oil and fill a spray bottle, or use premixed neem oil that comes in a spray bottle.
-Mist the plant, being sure to get the undersides of the leaves.

 Do this every 5 to 7 days for 3 to 4 weeks and you should see the end of your spider mite infestation.